samitbasu/surfer-project-rhdl/README.md

 You can download a pre-built Windows binary [here](https://gitlab.com/api/v4/projects/42073614/jobs/artifacts/main/download?job=windows_build).

-Note that sometimes Windows Defender has been known to report Surfer as a trojan.
+Note that sometimes Windows Defender has been known to report Surfer [and other rust projects](https://github.com/cargo-bins/cargo-binstall/issues/945) as a trojan.
 If in doubt, please use [Virus total](https://www.virustotal.com/) to check.

 ## Project Status